StarBeast — Aliens, the Alien Queen

 Giger himself commented on the Mother Monster, asserting that “the Alien Queen is very complicated, like the way I would have done.
 I like how she moves.”
 He also said in an interview with Cinefantastique that “She’s a bit smaller in the face than my Alien, but my basic design was very well studied.
 She was frighteningly well animated.”

-For more images of the Alien Queen, visit the Monster Gallery.
+For more pictures of the Alien Queen, visit the Monster Gallery.